unrealwork/atsd-use-cases/USVisaRefusal/README.md

 On March 6th, 2016, the United States government issued a [revised travel ban](https://www.nytimes.com/interactive/2017/03/06/us/politics/document-Washington-Minnesota-Travel-Ban-Case.html) restricting citizens of Iran, Libya, Somalia, Sudan, Syria, and Yemen from travelling to the U.S. This new order bans travellers from these countries for 90 days, but with Syrian citizens being subjected to a 120 day ban.
 With the exception of diplomats, dual nationals, and green card holders, all citizens of these countries are banned from travelling to the United States.
-But what do the visa refusal rates for these, as well as other countries, really look like?
+What do the visa refusal rates for these, as well as other countries, really look like?
 How have visa refusal rates changed over time?
-What is the total revenue the U.S. draws from reviewed visa applications?
+What is the total revenue the U.S. draws from refused visa applications?

 In this article we will analyze a dataset from [travel.state.gov](https://travel.state.gov) looking at non-immigrant visa figures from 1997 through 2015 together with visa refusal rates from 2006 to 216 (also from [travel.state.gov](https://travel.state.gov)).
-This research article illustrates how publicly available data from travel.state.gov collected by government organizations can be easily loaded into the non-relational[Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis and visual outputs with Chart Lab charts and SQL queries.
-Additionally, this article contains instructions on how to install your own ATSD instance and populate it with the raw data.
+This research article illustrates how publicly available data from travel.state.gov collected by government organizations can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis and visual outputs with Chart Lab charts and SQL queries.
+Additionally, this article contains instructions on how to install your own ATSD instance and populate it with raw data.

 ### U.S. Visa Dataset and Refusal Rates
 ---------------------------------------

 Let's take a look at the dataset from travel.state.gov, which can be accessed via our archive located in the [Resources](Resources/visas.tar.gz) folder in this repository.
-Alternatively, you can download the Excel file from the [travel.state.gov](https://travel.state.gov/content/visas/en/law-and-policy/statistics/non-immigrant-visas.html) website and save each year as its own separate CSV file.
+Alternatively, you can download the Excel file from the [travel.state.gov](https://travel.state.gov/content/visas/en/law-and-policy/statistics/non-immigrant-visas.html) website and save each separate year as its own individual CSV file.
 The title of the Excel file on the travel.state.gov website is **Nonimmigrant Visa Issuances by Visa Class and by Nationality FY1997-2015 NIV Detail Table**.

 This dataset contains yearly totals for non-immigrant visas issued from 1997 through 2015.
 Totals were collected for 84 different visa types.
 You can find the complete list of all the visa types included in this dataset [here](Resources/visalist.txt).
 You can find descriptions of all visa types on the [U.S. Department of State](https://travel.state.gov/content/visas/en/general/all-visa-categories.html) website.